faceincase/FaceGPT/README.md

 <br><br><br><br><br><br>

 # 🤖 __`MODELS`__ 🤖
-This section is about available custom models FaceGPT can offer.
+This section is about available models FaceGPT can offer.

 ---